 Learn about mixing groundbait, fishing with maggots and the best hooks to use when fishing on the towpath side of the canal.

 Things to remember: groundbait

-- We don’t use too much as otherwise the fish will get full
+- We don’t use too much, otherwise the fish will get full.

-- Bait must look natural as otherwise the fish wont eat it
+- Bait must look natural, otherwise the fish won't eat it.

-- Anglers use lots of different types of bait on canals: large maggots (fly larvae), casters (pupae), squats and pinkies (small maggots), bread and worms
+- Anglers use lots of different types of bait on canals: large maggots (fly larvae), casters (pupae), squatts and pinkies (small maggots), bread and worms.

-- The best baits for beginners are squats, pinkies, maggots and bread
+- The best baits for beginners are squatts, pinkies, maggots and bread.

-- When putting a maggot on a hook you must thread it through the flat end of the maggot
+- When putting a maggot on a hook, you must thread the hook through the flat end of the maggot.

-Remember: Stay safe!
-It’s safer to fish as part of a group and children must always have the permission of a parent or guardian.
+Remember: Stay safe.
+It’s safer to fish as part of a group, and children must always have the permission of a parent or guardian.

-Before you go fishing you need a Rod Licence if you are 12 years of age or older and permission from the fishery owner/angling club.
+Before you go fishing you need a rod licence if you are 12 years of age or older.
+You also need permission from the fishery owner/angling club.